dmc0204/DejaBean/README.md

 Deja_B is the published program and with all dependencies.

-The Netbeans v8.2 was used to write this application.
+Netbeans v8.2 IDE was used to write this application.

 There is a more robust version of DejaNuz that is a webcrawler that datamines and evaluates a whole domain to find targeted content.
 That version includes DejaNuz, DejaDrill, DejaVu and DejaJump functions.